Ghazaleh-Ahmadzadeh/DSI_Obesity-Prediction/README.md

 | CALC | Categorical | How often do you drink alcohol?|
 | MTRANS | Categorical | Which transportation do you usually use? |

-From exploratory data analysis, it was found that the target classes are not heavely imbalanced (see [Figure 2](#fig2)), as a result, no bias is expected from this component of the data.
+From exploratory data analysis, it was found that the target classes are not heavily imbalanced (see [Figure 2](#fig2)).
+As a result, no bias is expected from this component of the data.

 <div align="center">